-Encrypting drives use one inline encryption engine for each port, employing AES-256 bit data encryption in AES-XTS mode to encrypt all data prior to being written on the media and to decrypt all data as it is read from the media.
+Encrypting drives use one inline encryption engine for each port, employing AES-256 data encryption in XEX-based tweaked codebook mode with ciphertext stealing (XTS) mode to encrypt all data prior to being written on the media and to decrypt all data as it is read from the media.
 The encryption engines are always in operation and cannot be disabled.

 The 32-byte Data Encryption Key (DEK) is a random number which is generated by the drive, never leaves the drive, and is inaccessible to the host system.
 The DEK is itself encrypted when it is stored on the media and when it is in volatile temporary storage (DRAM) external to the encryption engine.
-A unique data encryption key is used for each of the drive's possible16 data bands (see Section 8.5).
+A unique data encryption key is used for each of the drives possible 32 data bands (see Section 8.5).